14. Interfacing compiled code (**)

 Author a C function named table2 that computes a two-way contingency table.

 14.3.4.
-Data frames#
+Data frames

 We process data frames as ordinary lists.
 However, assuming we only want to process numeric data, we can extract the quantitative columns and put them inside a matrix at the R level.
 If element grouping is required, they can be accompanied by a factor or a list of factor variables.
 In many applications, this strategy is good enough.

 14.4.
-Using existing function libraries#
+Using existing function libraries

 14.4.1.
-Checking for user interrupts#
+Checking for user interrupts

-To process the event queue, we should occasionally call C::R_CheckUserInterrupt(), e.g., in every iteration of a complex for loop.
+Long computations may lead to R’s becoming unresponsive.
+The user may always request to cancel the evaluation of the current expression by pressing Ctrl+C. To allow the processing of the event queue, we should call C::R_CheckUserInterrupt() occasionally, e.g., in every iteration of a complex for loop.
 Note that R might decide never to return to our function.
 Thus, we have to prevent memory leaks, e.g., by preferring C::R_alloc over C::malloc.

 14.4.2.
-Generating pseudorandom numbers#
+Generating pseudorandom numbers

+C::unif_rand returns a single pseudorandom deviate from the uniform distribution on the unit interval.
+It is the basis for generating numbers from all other supported distributions (Section 6.7.1 of [65]).
 It uses the same pseudorandom generator as we described in Section 2.1.5.
 To read and memorise its seed (the `.Random.seed` object in the global environment), we have to call C::GetRNGstate() and C::PutRNGstate() at the beginning and the end of our function, respectively.

 Example 14.26